 More than 11 million people now receive coverage through marketplace plans.
 Most of these individuals and families receive marketplace subsidies that make decent coverage affordable to them, often for the first time.
 It is the marketplaces that have faced the greatest difficulty.

 But marketplaces face challenges

-The human experience on the marketplaces will never resemble the simplicity of buying a book on Amazon.com.
+The human experience on the health insurance marketplaces will never resemble the simplicity of buying a book on Amazon.com.
 Although premiums are lower than they likely would have been in the absence of health reform, affordability remains a big concern.
 Premiums and out-of-pocket costs are particular concerns for middle-class families with incomes between about 250 percent and 500 percent of the federal poverty line.
 For a family of three, this is between about $50,000 and $100,000 per year.
 These families earn too much money to receive large marketplace subsidies, and don’t earn enough money not to care.